Sample Newsletter

 Most founders treat content as a launch strategy.
 Write a few blog posts, get on Hacker News, maybe land a mention from someone with a big following.
 If it doesn't drive signups in the first week, move on to something else.

 Joel Griffith got on the front page of Hacker News.
-He got mentions from Google developer advocates.
 Those spikes brought traffic.
 But they didn't build the business.

 What built the business was eight years of blog posts, forum answers, and open-source contributions that nobody shared.
 That body of work became Browserless's primary inbound driver at $4M ARR.

-A founder joined my Launch group a few months ago with a familiar situation.
+Last week, a founder in my Launch community's weekly call asked this question.
 Non-technical.
 Had an idea for a B2B product.
 Wanted to find a developer to build it.

 Instead, he built an MVP using Claude Code and delivered the service manually.
 Within two months he had several thousand dollars in MRR.
 Then the question came up: should he hire a developer?

-Three things should be true before you hire: (1) you can comfortably afford the cost without damaging your runway, (2) development work is consistently preventing you from focusing on sales, and (3) paying customers are requesting specific features, not aspirational improvements you think they might want.
+Three things should be true before you hire: (1) you can comfortably afford the cost, (2) dev work is preventing you from focusing on sales, and (3) paying customers are requesting specific features.

 Have a great week!